Cheetah (1989 film): Plot

-Meanwhile, an Indian storekeeper named B. Patel (who had unsuccessfully tried to buy Duma) hires an opportunistic Englishman named Nigel and a ruthless poacher named Abdullah, who are planning to make a fortune out of Duma by exploiting her speed in a prolific sport of racing against greyhounds.
-The night before Ted and Susan are to leave Africa, Patel breaks into the house to steal Ted's whistle and the three gamblers manage to capture Duma.
-The next morning, the family say goodbye to Morogo and stop at Patel's store.
-Patel accidentally reveals his whereabouts to Ted, who notices that a pattern on Abdullah's shoes resembles the shoe marks that he discovered when they adopted Duma, leading him to realize that Abdullah was the poacher who killed Duma's mother.
-Ted tries to convince his parents about Patel's conspiracy, to no avail.
-The two teenagers delay their flight after sending a telegram to their grandmother and learn Patel's whereabouts from his cousin that he is working in a camp in Jamhuri.
-The children convince Morogo to save Duma, but he fears that he can't go and gives them directions to Jamhuri.
-The next morning, Morogo sneaks away as well and joins the two teenagers in their quest to rescue Duma.
+Meanwhile, an Indian storekeeper named B. Patel (who had unsuccessfully tried to buy Duma) hires two poachers named Abdullah and Nigel, who are planning to make a fortune out of Duma by exploiting her speed in the prolific sport of greyhound racing and betting against her.
+The night before Ted and Susan are to leave Kenya, Patel breaks into the Johnsons' house to steal Ted's whistle used to summon Duma and the three gamblers manage to capture Duma.
+The next morning, the Johnson family part ways with Morogo and stop at Patel's store for gasoline.
+After Patel accidentally reveals his whereabouts about Duma's disappearance to the children, Ted notices that a pattern on Abdullah's shoes resembles the shoe marks that he discovered when they adopted Duma, leading him to realize that Abdullah was the poacher who killed Duma's mother.
+Ted tries to inform his parents about Patel's conspiracy, but they dismiss his concerns.
+The two teenagers delay their flight after sending a telegram to their grandmother and learn from Patel's cousin that he is working in a secluded camp near a settlement called Jamhuri.
+The children try to convince Morogo to help them rescue Duma, but he states that his parents will not allow him, though he does gives them directions to Jamhuri through the Great Rift Valley.
+The next day, however, Morogo sneaks away as well and joins the two teenagers in their quest to find Duma.

-However, Morogo's parents have learned about their disappearances and inform the Johnson parents.
-Earl calls his mother and she informs him about the telegram the siblings sent to her.
-The parents call the police and their wives insist on heading out to find the children themselves.
-Meanwhile, the children arrive at the camp and sneak in at nightfall.
-They manage to find Duma, but are captured by the poachers and locked in a cage.
-While the poachers leave for the race, Morogo sneaks into the compound and manages to free the pair from their confinement before they head off to Nairobi.
+Later, Morogo's parents have learned about their children's disappearances and inform the Johnson parents.
+Earl calls his mother, who informs him about the telegram the siblings sent to her.
+After the fathers interrogate Patel's cousin to reveal Patel's location, they call the police to search for their children and their wives insist on heading out to find the children themselves.
+Meanwhile, the children arrive at Abdullah's camp and sneak in at nightfall.
+Ted and Susan manage to locate Duma, but are captured by Abdullah and subsequently locked in a cage.
+While the poachers leave for the race in Nairobi, Morogo sneaks into the compound and manages to free the pair from their confinement.